37 Different Types of Wasps in Georgia

 They have a golden yellow color with black markings and measure between 1 and 1.2 inches in length.

 The female wasps build burrows in the ground, which they use to lay their eggs.
-Meanwhile, the larvae feed on insects and other small invertebrates found in the soil.
+Meanwhile, the larvae feed on insects and other small invertebrates in the soil.

 These types of wasps in Georgia are important predators and help keep insect populations in check.